lekhnath950/daxton/README.md

+*Program:1* **Program to print a content using printf and puts**

+```
 // C program to show the use of puts
-```

 #include <stdio.h>

 int main()